FAQ

 Here's what you need to know:

 Garden social media is, well, social.
 It's about sharing your garden or those you visit in photos, videos, writing, or the spoken word; about your love of wildlife, nature, and the environment; about your humor or quirky style or thoughtful musings or pugnacious debate about all things gardening.
-Once you start sharing you join a lively community of garden content creators who enjoy commenting on each others' work and seeing what others do across town or worldwide.
+Once you start sharing, you join a lively community of garden content creators who enjoy commenting on each others' work and seeing what others do across town or worldwide.

 These online relationships are vital and keep many of us going.
 But from its start in 2008, the mission of the Fling has been to bring us together in real life – to socialize, network, and see gardens together.

-How many can attend: Each year, we limit attendees to fewer than 100.
+How many can attend: Each year, we limit attendees to around 100.
 Many private gardens on tour are unable to accommodate larger groups.
 A smaller group also makes organizing easier for our local volunteer planning committees.
 To manage this, the Fling Advisory Committee has rules about who can attend, which you'll find on this page.

 Mobility issues: We endeavor to make the Fling accessible to everyone, but since private gardens make up a lot of the touring we do, accessibility may be an issue for those who have difficulty with stairs, standing for long periods, or walking several blocks.
 If you have special circumstances related to mobility or other issues, please contact the local host committee when registration opens to determine if the tour will be feasible for you.